mwestera/py4ling/exercises/6_defining and calling functions.md

 - `not is_multiple(12, 7)`.

 - - - - - -
-**Something to keep in mind:** Lists of statements like the foregoing are useful for ***testing** that your function works correctly.
+**Something to keep in mind:** Sets of statements like the foregoing are useful for **testing** that your function works correctly.
 Indeed, although most of these exercises do not explicitly tell you, you should always _test_ your function thoroughly, to ascertain it works correctly.
 Testing your function on one example is never sufficient, and always consider possible _edge cases_ (e.g., negative numbers, zero, empty lists, empty strings).
 (Later we will learn how to write code in a separate file for exactly that purpose: testing testing testing.)
 - - - - -

-**6.31.** Write the function `farenheit_to_celcius` designed to return the integer value of the nearest degree Celsius for given temperature in Fahrenheit, and its inverse `celcius_to_farenheit`.
+**6.33.** Write the function `farenheit_to_celcius` designed to return the integer value of the nearest degree Celsius for given temperature in Fahrenheit, and its inverse `celcius_to_farenheit`.
 Extract suitable test cases from a conversion table on the web.

-**6.32.** Write a function `is_determiner` that checks if a given word is an English determiner (for practice reasons, try to do this without first storing an inventory of determiners in a _list_, which will be properly introduced in the next section).
+**6.34.** Write a function `is_determiner` that checks if a given word is an English determiner (for practice reasons, try to do this without first storing an inventory of determiners in a _list_, which will be properly introduced in the next section).
 It should return True or False accordingly.

-**6.33.** In PyCharm and many other IDEs you can ctrl+click (or cmd+click) on a function call, to jump to the place in the code where the function is defined.
+**6.35.** In PyCharm and many other IDEs you can ctrl+click (or cmd+click) on a function call, to jump to the place in the code where the function is defined.
 Clicking on a variable in this way brings you to the place where it is first assigned.
 It is true also for built-in functions, and functions imported from other modules, in which case PyCharm takes you to the corresponding source files as well.
 Try ctrl+click a bunch of times on different functions and variables.